 CURRENT

-Semi Ryu (in headset) and SooJung Chae (in rehearsal) for my seeking gut
+Semi Ryu (using headset technology) and SooJung Chae (using spiritual technology) for my seeking gut

 my seeking gut (2027)